min2ha/ukwa-site/content/target/69397/index.en.md

   "subject": "Brexit"
 }

-# Anti-Slavery International: Report: Brexit a threat to Britain’s fight to tackle modern slavery

 Brexit poses ‘existential threat’ to UK’s co-operation with European countries essential to tackle modern slavery in Britain.